brooklynbowers1/python_vector_code/README.md

 # python_vector_code
-python code that computes simple vector functions without numpy or scipy
+a class that contains basic vector operations and comparisons